 Miew is an open source 3D molecular viewer built for advanced visualization and manipulation of molecular structures.
-It is created and maintained by the same company which created Med3Web a 2D/ 3D interactive open source DICOM viewer.
+It is created and maintained by the same company (EPAM Systems, Inc) which created Med3Web a 2D/ 3D interactive open source DICOM viewer.
 It can work as a standalone project or used as an integrated piece of an app

 NGLView is an IPython/Jupyter interactive widget that uses NGLViewer to display 3D molecules within Jupyter.

 MolView is a web-based online 3D molecule editor that is powered by WebGL.
 It provides an editor and viewer for 2D/3D molecular structure, and advanced editor with rich features set to draw, build a molecular structure from within the browser.
 It supports touch devices as Android tablets and iPad.